DataBooster/PyWebApi/README.rst

     In essence, what the outputs of **task_sp** will drive which tasks will be performed by the MDX ETL and how they will be executed in the entire process:

-    *   The result set is used to specify what MDX queries and corresponding tasks need to be executed in parallel;
+    *   The resultset is used to specify what MDX queries and corresponding tasks need to be executed in parallel;
     *   A special named output parameter (``OUT_POST_SP`` with ``OUT_POST_SP_ARGS``) can be used to chain-invoke another similar process if needed;
     *   Any other output parameters will be pipelined to all subtasks and post-processing stored procedures as part of their input parameters if the names match.